songkang666/note/README.md

-# todo
+# note
-Chrome plugin of todo list.
+Chrome plugin of note.
 1. use angular js framework.
 2. use sass to write style.
-3. may provide add selected webpage content to todo list.
+3. may provide add selected webpage content to note.